bhupal4all/Practice/messanger/readme.md

 ```

 ## Resource Creation
+* Resources would be **re-created** whenever there is a request, which means one request one new resource object
+  * which means, if we want to know how many times that resource had been accessed
+  * Simple private counter wouldnt help, as resource object would be created everytime
+* How do we solve this?
+  * By using `@Singleton` annotation at class declaration
+  * Resource would be singleton and **only one object would get created** and would be reused on every request
+  * **There is catch here**, as resource become singleton, we need to be very careful while declaring private memeber variables

 ### Http Get Implementation - Get Data
 * Http Request should be having method type as GET